 Japanese borrowers were only able to tap foreign debt markets by paying a 200 basis point premium to the market, a condition that came to be known as ?Japan Rates.?

 Hedge fund manager, Kyle Bass, says that the despised Japan rates are about to return.
 There is nothing less than one quadrillion yen of public debt in Japan today.

 A perennial trade surplus powered high corporate and personal savings rates during the eighties and nineties, allowing these agencies to sell their debt entirely to domestic, mostly captive investors.

 Those days are coming to a close.
-The problem is that the working age population peaked in Japan last year, and the country is entering a long demographic nightmare (see population pyramids below).
+The problem is that the working age population in Japan has peakedd, and the country is entering a long demographic nightmare (see population pyramids below).

 To top it all, no one in living memory in Japan has ever lost money in the JGB market, so expectations are unsustainably high.

 Both the JGB market and the yen can only collapse in the face of these developments.
 I know that the short JGB trade has killed off more hedge fund managers than all the irate former investors and divorce lawyers in the world combined.

 But what Kyle says makes too much sense and the day of reckoning for this long despised financial instrument may be upon us.
 How much downside risk can there be in shorting a ten-year coupon of negative -0.11%?

 Is Kyle trying to show us the writing on the wall?